-Uncertainty in functional responses led to high uncertainty in how groups less impacted by direct mortality would respond to oil spill-induced changes in the ecosystem.
-Six functional group stanzas surprisingly had negative median responses to reduced fishing pressure (juvenile blue crab, juvenile menhaden, juvenile penaeidspenaeid, juvenile red drum, and both stanzas of small sciaenids; Figs. 4a, S1).
-However, juveniles generally experienced less direct fishing effort, and in the case of blue crab, menhaden, and penaeidspenaeid, when functional groups were combined, the expected negative response of adults dominated.
-Also surprisingly, for seven functional group stanzas (all except juvenile menhaden and both small sciaenid groups), the median response to decreased dolphin survival was actually a decrease in biomass, presumably due to release of mesopredators (Fig. 4a, S1).
+Uncertainty in functional responses led to high uncertainty in how groups, less impacted by direct mortality, would respond to oil spill-induced changes in the ecosystem.
+Six functional group stanzas surprisingly had negative median responses to reduced fishing pressure (juvenile blue crab, juvenile menhaden, juvenile penaeidpenaeidpenaeids, juvenile red drum, and both stanzas of small sciaenidsciaenids; Figs. 4a, S1).
+However, juveniles generally experienced less direct fishing effort, and in the case of blue crab, menhaden, and penaeidpenaeidpenaeids, when functional groups were combined, the expected negative response of adults dominated.
+Also, surprisingly, for seven functional group stanzas (all except juvenile menhaden and both small sciaenidsciaenid groups), the median response to decreased dolphin survival was actually a decrease in biomass, presumably due to release of mesopredators (Fig. 4a, S1).
 When functional groups were combined, results were consistent with those of the separated stanzas, with aggregated menhaden responding positively to a decrease in dolphin survival (Fig. 4b, 5).
-In addition, for many of these groups (juvenile menhaden, juvenile penaeidspenaeid, juvenile red drum, adult small sciaenids), the 50% simulation interval includes positive responses.
+In addition, for many of these groups (juvenile menhaden, juvenile penaeidpenaeidpenaeids, juvenile red drum, adult small sciaenidsciaenids), the 50% simulation interval includes positive responses.
 The highest magnitude indirect impact from seabirds was a decrease in juvenile and combined red drum biomass in response to increases in seabird mortality.

 The responses from the generalized equilibrium model were highly variable across functional response configurations.
 With respect to fishing, only blue crabs (adult and combined), menhaden (adult and combined), and adult red drum had 80% simulation intervals (not plotted because the wide range obscures bar heights) that did not overlap zero, with all responding positively to decreases in fishing.
-The 80% simulation interval contained zero for all ten functional group stanzas and all five combined functional groups across all three predators with the exception of a slight positive response of adult menhaden to increases diving bird mortality and a positive response of the combined small sciaenid group to increases in dolphin mortality.
-Thus, while some particular parameter combinations simulated qualitatively substantial responses to changing fishing pressure or predator productivity, these responses were highly variable and depended on the particular set of functional responses.
+The 80% simulation interval contained zero for all ten functional group stanzas and all five combined functional groups across all three predators with the exception of a slight positive response of adult menhaden to increases diving bird mortality and a positive response of the combined small sciaenidsciaenid group to increases in dolphin mortality.
+Thus, while some parameter combinations simulated qualitatively substantial responses to changing fishing pressure or predator productivity, these responses were highly variable and depended on the particular set of functional responses.

-Directly comparing the responses to fishing versus predation from the generalized equilibrium model showed fishing was more important for more functional groups, the simulated range of responses often includes both positive and negative values, and dolphins were the most influential predator (Fig. 5, S1).
-For blue crab, menhaden, and penaeidspenaeid, fishing was much more influential on biomass than any predator (point clouds below the 1:1 line).
-For small sciaenids, dolphin predation was more influential, and the overall response to a decrease in fishing was slightly negative due to indirect pathways.
+Directly comparing the responses to fishing versus predation from the generalized equilibrium model showed fishing was more important for more functional groups, while among predators, dolphins were the most influential taxon (Fig. 5, S1).
+For blue crab, menhaden, and penaeidpenaeidpenaeids, fishing was much more influential on biomass than any predator (point clouds below the 1:1 line).
+For small sciaenidsciaenids, dolphin predation was more influential, and the overall response to a decrease in fishing was slightly negative due to indirect pathways.
 For red drum, the responses were largely centered about zero.
 Increases in dolphin mortality led to a wider range of responses, both positive and negative, than increases in mortality of either seabird group.

 Discussion